Menu

 History of the SR-71 Blackbird

-A favorite of many aviation enthusiasts, SR-71s were long-range, strategic, photo-reconnaissance aircraft that first took flight during the Vietnam War in 1964.
+One of the most recognizable aircraft in the US Air Force, SR-71s were long- range, strategic photo-reconnaissance aircraft that first took flight during the Vietnam War.
 The SR-71 is best known for its world record speeds, many of which were set without pushing its full capabilities.
 From 80,000 feet, these aircraft could survey 100,000 square miles of the earth’s surface per hour.
+Notice the aircraft’s unique design, it is different from every other aircraft in the gallery.
+This strange, spaceship-like shape enables it to reach the mind-blowing speeds that have made the Blackbird famous.

 Virtual Tour